daveism/ncgis-talk-2017-resources/github.md

 You can create a FREE account!

+### Data
-### Data this could be published to everyone from anyone.
+This could be published to everyone from anyone.
 So by your favorite City or Orginaztion.
 In this case NEMAC.
  [Source Map](http://www.arcgis.com/home/webmap/viewer.html?webmap=7a1f7ebd8d7f429b94335e8890561c4d)
  Source map.
 A source map that I created and shared with everyone